Angela Kosko, BSc (Hons) in Human Nutrition

 From a young age, I have been interested in food and the way in which our diet impacts our health.
 My mother was always conscious of having a healthy diet and lifestyle, and this has been passed on to me.
 Nutrition as a science is always evolving and the prospect of learning about it excites me.
 I am very altruist and love helping people.
 This degree is already impacting my own health, that of my family and will also empower me to make changes in other people’s lives!

 What I love most about Human Nutrition in IT Sligo, is that it covers all areas of nutrition – from food composition to how the human body works and how we think, as human nutrition is not just about food.
 We learn a lot about the significance of health and I love applying this to my own life!
-My lecturers are experts in this area with lots of them qualified Dietitians.
+My lecturers are experts in this area.
 They are passionate about health and nutrition and transmit their passion to us, making teaching interactive and enjoyable.
 In this degree, you will take part in lots of laboratories which are fun and a great way to develop new skills.

 The degree is challenging and stimulating, making you want to learn more and more.
 You gain skills and a deep understanding of a wide range of nutrition sectors, such as sports nutrition and clinical nutrition.
 I know that when I graduate I will have the opportunity to pursue a range of careers or continue my studies in an area such as Dietetics.